phani-billa/phani-billa.github.io/essays/evidence-of-scholarly-ability.md

 Anthony Christe.
 April, 2014.
 CSDL Tech Report CSDL-14-04.

-Power quality issues can be caused in a variety of situations.
+Abstract: Power quality issues can be caused in a variety of situations.
 Voltage fluctuations, frequency fluctuations, and harmonics are all power quality issues which can be caused by weather, high penetration of renewables, man-made issues, or other natural phenomena.
 We designed a software framework which can aggregate crowdsourced distributed power quality measurements in order to study power quality issues over a dense geographic area.